Schools and Sports: New Guidelines in Vermont

 October 7, 2020

 Vermont has been opening up schools and sports amidst the Covid pandemic.
-With some of the lowest case counts in the country, the Vermont school system has deemed it safe to re-open schools with some specfic guidelines.
+With some of the lowest case counts in the country, the Vermont school system has deemed it safe to re-open schools with some specific guidelines.

-The initiative is inspired by getting students back onto a regular schedule, and avoid the ramifications of a prolonged absense from in class teaching.
+The initiative is inspired by getting students back onto a regular schedule, and avoid the ramifications of a prolonged absence from in class teaching.
 So as long as the virus is trending downward in Vermont, normal school activity will continue to open.

 Fall sports, for example, will be allowed to resume with certain parameters.
 Teams will be allowed to practice with protective faceware, and have scrimmages, but for the moment will not be able to play against other schools.